ohenri100/useful-bashrc/README.md

 # useful-bashrc
 This my bashrc is useful manage file and subdirectory in one directory.
 It contain one function to list the content of the directory and add a prefix number when print on terminal.
 We could go to subdirectory/view the content of file quickly with those index number.

-#Usage:
+# Usage:
-  1. Command: ld --> List the content of the current directory
+ ## 1. Command: ld --> List the content of the current directory

   ==> Result: